Monthly Archives: May 2013

 Watering Your Golf Cart Battery

 Batteries aren't plants, but they still need to be watered.
 Every lead acid battery contains an electrolyte solution, and unsealed batteries need to be topped off from time to time.
 If your battery is unsealed, then you can top it off by carefully adding distilled water to each cell.
-After
+After the cells are full, you should fully charge the battery before using it.

 -

-May 29, 2013
+- May 29, 2013

 Owning a motorcycle in a large city means having to follow a different set of rules for riding and storing a bike.
 Whether you go on occasional weekend cruises or you take the bike to work each day, there are certain things you can do to protect yourself and your investment.
 Proper precautions and preparations will ensure that you are getting the greatest performance possible out of your vehicle.